 - Keep your speed constant to maintain this gear as long as you would like.

-How to Appropriately Use Low Gears
+When to Use Low Gears

 Towing Heavy Loads

 If you are pulling a large boat or you have a truck and the flatbed is loaded down with heavy equipment or supplies, you could damage your transmission if you don't drive in "low gear."
 This is because your transmission is programmed to operate and shift under the manufactured weight of the vehicle.
 When you significantly change the weight, it can have adverse effects on the transmission.
-Using low gear to tow heavy loads ensures that the entire transmission keeps the engine running at higher RPMs in order to handle that heavier load.
+Using a low gear to tow heavy loads ensures that the entire transmission keeps the engine running at higher RPMs in order to handle that heavier load.

 Climbing a Steep Incline

-If you are in a situation where you're driving up a very steep hill, like taking a tourist drive up on mountain toll road, the automatic transmission can be affected in the same way as though you were towing a heavy load.
+If you are in a situation where you're driving up a very steep hill, like taking a tourist drive up on mountain toll road, the automatic transmission can be affected in the same way as if you were towing a heavy load.
 This is because gravity is pulling back on the vehicle and making the load on the engine much heavier.
 Use low gear whenever you're driving up a long, steep incline.

 Riding Down a Steep Hill